ImTheDoctor/online_courses-Backend/README.md

 ## Features

-There is a login and registration (BCrypt & JWT token was used to encrypt the password)
+There is a login and registration feature (BCrypt & JWT token was used to encrypt the password)

 - Login and Register routes
 ```